nvda-es/devguides_translation/original_docs/spladdoninternals.md

 #### Time-based switching fields and triggers dialog

+Note: this section is no longer applicable since 2020 but is kept for historical reasons.

 For each time-based profile, a list with seven fields is employed to describe trigger (switch) date and time.
 These are:

 * Trigger date (integer between 0 and 127): A 7-bit integer, denoting days on which a given profile should be activated.
 This field is used in profile triggers dialog to set or clear activation day checkboxes.
 A value of 0 means the profile should not be activated, and if so, it is removed from the triggers map.